 Why Choose RPM CCM Health for Billing Support?

-RPM CCM Health understands that navigating mental health billing can be a daunting process.
+RPM CCM Health understands that navigating mental health billing and psychotherapy CPT coding can be a daunting process.
 Our team is an expert in psychotherapy billing support, guaranteeing providers that they will always receive accurate reimbursements, so you experience minimal claim denials.

 Here’s how we help: